Did you see a red line in the block of entry processes under the statistics section on the right sidebar of cPanel?

 Nearly bots make up two-thirds of internet traffic.
-So your website may be affected by the bots’ army.
+Your website may be affected by the bots’ army.

-Massive bot traffic can consume your resources and hamper your server processes.
+Massive bot traffic can over-utilize your resources and hamper your server processes.

 Use Wordfence and Cloudflare.
 In Cloudflare, don’t forget to enable bot fight mode under the security tab.

 9.Do A Proper Speed Optimization

 Did you do speed optimization recently?
 If you are a novice, that’s a higher possibility that you might have done something wrong.

 You might have blocked, combined, or minified important files that need to be loaded separately.
 It can alleviate your server performance.